About Early Childhood Education

 Career Outlook

-A degree in Early Childhood Education can lead to a fun and meaningful career working with young children, usually from birth to around age eight.
-People with this degree help kids learn and grow during some of the most important years of their lives.
-Jobs in this field are expected to grow, as more families and schools understand how important early learning is.
+A degree in Early Childhood Education can lead to a meaningful career working with young children, usually from birth to around age eight.
+People with this degree help children learn and grow during some of the most important years of their lives.
+Jobs in this field are expected to grow as more families and schools recognize the importance of early learning.

-With this degree, you could become a preschool teacher, work in a daycare, help children with special needs, or even run your own childcare center.
-As more schools and programs add early learning classes, there will be more chances to find a job.
+With this degree, you meet your education requirements to be an assistant teacher, lead teacher, family home childcare owner, or director of a childcare center.
+There are options for working with infants, toddlers, preschoolers, and special education populations.
 If you enjoy working with young children and want to make a difference in their lives, this could be a great career path for you.

 View the Career and Program Explorer